juangranados/check_win_perfmon/README.md

 * **warning:** Warning threshold for performance counter.
 * **critical:** Critical threshold for performance counter.
 * **min:** minimum value of performance counter.
 If you do not know the minimum value, it has to be: none.
 * **max:** maximum value of performance counter.
 If you do not know the maximum value, it has to be: none.
-This value can be auto for Memory category, program will detect the amount of memory installed on system.
+This value can be auto for Memory category and Network Interface/Adapter category, program will detect the amount of memory installed on system or network interface speed on bytes/s.

 If max and min are specified, program returns one more result for percent value.
 Max and min must have different value.